pfecht/generator-angular-polymer/README.md

 This project bridges the gap between **[Angular](https://angular.io)** and **[Polymer 1.x](https://www.polymer-project.org/)**.
 Therefore `generator-angular-polymer` is a [Yeoman generator](http://yeoman.io/) which creates directives to deal with issues between current Angular and Polymer versions.

-> The directives base on [angular-polymer](https://github.com/platosha/angular-polymer/).
+> Note: Parts of this project base on [angular-polymer](https://github.com/platosha/angular-polymer/).

 ## Getting Started
 1. Configure the generator for your project setup (see [Configuration](#configuration)).